john-smilga/js-course-challanges/README.md

    status ('resident', 'tourist') keys

-3. setup if else, condition where age must be >= 18 and status must be equal to 'resident'
+3. setup if else, condition where age must be bigger than 18 and status must be equal to 'resident'
 4. test with both objects

 ## Strings #8

-1. create function "fullName"
+1. create function fullName
 2. accept two parameters "firstName", "lastName"
 3. add them together (concat) and return result in uppercase
-4. invoke "fullName" and pass some values
+4. invoke fullName and pass some values
 5. log result
 6. change the order of arguments
 7. refactor to object parameter